-Health Education aims to equip students with the range of skills and knowledge they will require to maintain healthy lifestyles as they move into adulthood.
-In Year 9, students will develop their understanding of the concept of health and they will investigate the development of humans across the lifespan.
-Students will examine positive and negative risks taken during youth, such as using drugs, alcohol and energy drinks, and consider strategies to minimise potential harms.
-Students will learn to analyse the health status of population groups and consider the various factors that influence health.
+Health and Human Development aims to equip students with the range of skills and knowledge they will require to maintain healthy lifestyles as they move into adulthood.
+In Year 9, students will develop their understanding of the concept of health and wellbeing and they will learn to analyse the health status of population groups and consider the various factors that influence their health.
+They will investigate ways to promote the mental health of themselves and others.
+They develop their understanding of the function and food sources of common nutrients to help them make healthy dietary decision.
+Finally, students will investigate a range of factors that influence the diet choices of adolescence.

-- Decision making and assertiveness skills

-- Understanding health and wellbeing as a concept with varied and evolving perspectives and definitions

-- The ability to describe the health status of an Australian population group
+- Decision making and help seeking skills - Understanding health and wellbeing as a concept with varied and evolving perspectives and definitions - The ability to describe the health status of Australian population groups - Analysing basic health data

-- Health report writing skills

-- Analysing basic health data